Reform ‘under the radar’? Lessons for Scotland from the Development of Gender Self-Declaration Laws in Europe

 This is now a significant challenge for the Scottish Government, which needs to review its policies, make clear its commitment to upholding the sex-based protections in the Equality Act 2010, and find a way to allow for open debate on sex and gender identity issues.
 The dynamics and processes that have allowed this change to happen on such a scale with so little scrutiny for so many years, also deserve much closer attention, to understand the specific vulnerabilities of women’s rights, and the vulnerabilities of democratic policy-making more generally to ideologically-driven lobbying.

-Key points and arguments in the paper: Q&A
+Key points and arguments: Q&A

 1. What is meant by “ideologically driven”?